 The Bloomsbury Group became famous in 1910 when it staged the Dreadnought hoax: the group dressed up as members of the Abyssinian royal family and convinced the Royal Navy to show them around the warship HMS Dreadnought.
 Woolf disguised herself as a bearded man.

 The British newspapers ran stories about the practical joke, and the Royal Navy was mocked for its indiscretion.

 It was during her involvement with the Bloomsbury Group that Virginia met Leonard Woolf, who had been a member of the Ceylon Civil Service.
 The pair married in 1912.

-In 1913, Virginia finished writing her first novel, The Voyage Out, but the book was not published until 1915, as Virginia suffered another mental breakdown.
+In 1913, Virginia finished writing her first novel, The Voyage Out, but the book was not published until 1915, as the writer suffered another mental breakdown.
 After moving to Richmond, Virginia and Leonard purchased a hand printing press for Virginia to use both for her work and as a form of therapy in 1917.

 It was here, in Richmond, that Virginia published some short stories, including The Mark on the Wall (1917) and Kew Gardens (1919).
 In 1919 Virginia published her second novel, Night and Day, and she and her husband founded the Hogarth Press, which published the work of other prolific writers including TS Eliot, Vanessa Bell and Dora Carrington.